aaronimachuca/aaronimachuca.github.io/content/academia/simulations/lid-driven-cavity-fsi.md

 he is very lazy and has not finished his ME280B project yet

-but when he does there will be something here
+check in by 05/08/2025 when he finishes

+to see some cool fluid-structure interaction simulations